Notion

 In this tutorial, we'll build a Web App from scratch using the following tech stack:

-TLDR: If you want to quickly get your neuro app up and running using NotionJS & React, you can clone the Notion React Starter repo.
+TLDR: If you want to quickly get your neuro app up and running using the Neurosity SDK & React, you can clone the Neurosity React Starter repo.

 Getting Started